jrdennisoss/dosboxrm/RMDOS_API.md

 Called from "FMPTEST.EXE" with a zero media handle.
 Returning zero and ignoring for now.

-#### Subfunction 040Eh - Possibly Set Z-Order
+#### Subfunction 040Eh - Set Surface Z-Order
-Called from Return to Zork with a valid media handle and return value does not appear to be checked.
-I think this is used to set the presentation z-order on a given media handle.
-The higher the number, the further back (lower priority) the video output window is.
-Currently setting this value in the associated player object with the media handle.
+Can be set globally to default the Z-order and all new media handles, or set per media handle.
+A `param1` value of 4 sets the MPEG surface Z-order to be behind the VGA surface and a `param1` value of 2 or other sets the MPEG surface Z-order to be in front of the VGA surface.

 #### Subfunction 1409h - Set Display Size
 Called from "FMPTEST.EXE" to set the display dimensions of the output video window. "param1" is width and